DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Filename extension
 A filename extension typically consists of three or four letters at the end of a filename, preceded by a dot (such as: .html, .mp4, .jpg, etc.).
 Filename extensions are used by many operating systems including Windows and Mac OS X to indicate the type of a file.

-#####File permissions
-On computer operating systems that allow for different user accounts on one computer (such as Linux, Mac OS X and Windows), each file has its own access permissions: metadata that defines which users are allowed to read, edit or (in the case of a software program file) execute that particular file.
-This is especially important on web servers: file permissions ensure that specific users can edit files on a website, while all other users can only read these files.

 #####Folder
 On most operating systems, files are grouped and hierarchically organized in folders.
 The term 'folder' is used synonymously with 'directory'.
 Folders can be hierarchically organized in a tree-like structure, so that one folder contains a number of other folders, each of which may contain yet more folders, etc. Subfolders are sometimes referred to as 'child folders' of the 'parent folder'.